Kakifrucht/HalfminerBot/README.md

     - Detect if user already has a channel, automatically move user to his channel on join/chat/move
   - !help
     - Sends list containing every command
-  - !stop
-    - Stops the bot
 - **Scheduled tasks**
   - *Periodically check for inactive users*
     - Move them into AFK channel
     - If server is full, kick AFK users to make room
       - Configure amount of players to kick at once
     - Exempt clients via permissions via permissions
-  - *Automatically reloads the configuration file periodically*
-    - Won't reload if file was not modified or if it is in invalid format
   - *Send current status to API via HTTP PUT*